It Was Here, I Swear

 - Taz-Mania: Taz's attempts to convince Bushwacker Bob that someone is trying to murder them in "A Midsummer Night's Scream".

 - Repeatedly subverted in Adventure Time episode "In Your Footsteps".
-Each time the bear does something strange, someone acts like this trope is in effect, only for it to turn out everyone already believes them.
+Each time the bear does something strange, Finn acts like this trope is in effect, only for it to turn out everyone already believes him.

 - Used in the South Park episode "Obama Wins!" when Kyle leads the police to Cartman's bedroom only to find that the swing state election ballots that Cartman had stolen were gone.
 You Have to Believe Me ensues.